R.O.B.: Gyromite

-The Gyromite retail package consists of the following items: two claws for R.O.B.'s hands; two heavy spinning tops called "gyros"; two red and blue trays upon which the gyros will rest, causing buttons to be pressed on the second NES controller; one spinner motor for accelerating the gyros; and two black trays upon which the gyros are placed when not in use.
+The Gyromite retail package consists of the following items: two claws for R.O.B.'s hands; two heavy spinning tops called gyros; two red and blue trays upon which the gyros will rest, causing buttons to be pressed on the second NES controller; one spinner motor for accelerating the gyros; and two black trays upon which the gyros are stored when not in use.
 The Direct game mode is a feature used to learn how to use R.O.B. or to play with R.O.B. without playing the game.
-Gyromite is a puzzle-platformer in which Professor Hector, the main character of the game, has to collect dynamite before the time runs out, with several red and blue pillars, along with dinosaur-like creatures called "Smicks", blocking his way.
-Hector cannot jump, so the only way to collect the dynamite is for him to descend upon them.
-He can also collect radishes that attract the Smicks when dropped.
+Gyromite is a puzzle platform video game in which main character Professor Hector must collect dynamite before the time runs out, with his path blocked by several red and blue pillars and by dinosaur-like creatures called Smicks.
+Hector cannot jump, so he can only collect dynamite by descending upon it.
+He can collect radishes that attract the Smicks when dropped.
 In Game A, the commands are made by pressing START and then pushing the direction in which to move R.O.B., and using the A and B buttons to open and close his arms.
 If R.O.B. places a gyro on the red or blue button, it pushes the A or B button on the second NES controller, moving the pillar of the corresponding color.
 If both buttons need to be pressed at the same time, the gyros are placed in a spinner so that they will stay balanced on the button without R.O.B. holding it.
 Game B has the same controls, except that START does not need to be pressed to make R.O.B. accept a command.

 Stack-Up

 Stack-Up comes with five trays, five different colored circular blocks, and two claws worn by R.O.B. for grabbing the blocks.
 Again, the player controls Professor Hector.
-In the Direct game mode, the player makes their block stack match with the one shown on screen by moving Hector to the button that corresponds to the desired movement.
-In Memory, the player has to make a list of commands to recreate the displayed block setup, and then R.O.B. follows the list afterward.
+In the Direct game mode, the player makes the block stack match with the one shown on screen by moving Hector to the button that corresponds to the desired movement.
+In Memory, the player makes a list of commands to recreate the displayed block setup, and then R.O.B. executes the list.
 In Bingo, the player makes the shown block stack, where the color of the block does not matter.
 There are two enemies: one causes the player to lose a life, and the other makes R.O.B. perform undesired actions.